udacity/ud615/labs/managing-application-configurations-and-secrets.md

 curl --cacert tls/ca.pem https://127.0.0.1:10443
 ```

-Use the `kubectl logs` command to verify traffic to the `secure-monolith` pod:
+Use the `kubectl logs` command to verify traffic to the `secure-monolith` Pod:

 ```
 kubectl logs -c nginx secure-monolith